-Treasury yields invert, signaling possibility of recession
+Treasury yields invert, warning of possible recession

 However, the inversion sent a ripple through U.S. markets before the opening bell Wednesday.

-The Dow is down more than 200 points and the cost of gold, considered a safe haven for investors, traded well above $1,500 per ounce.
+The Dow fell 1.4%, as did the S&P 500.
+The Nasdaq fell further.
+The cost of gold, considered a safe haven for investors, traded well above $1,500 per ounce and continued to climb.

-With fears of a global economic slowdown growing even sharper, the price of crude, already down 10% in the past three months, fell 3%.
+With fears of a global economic slowdown growing even sharper, the price of crude, already down 10% in the past three months, fell more than 3%.